shinesoleil/ordering-exam/README.md

  e: 8 min

-5. return url in location when POST user with parameters
+5. return url in location when POST order with parameters
   e: 5 min

+6. return 400 when POST order with invalid parameters
+ e: 8 min

-6. return 200 when GET orders
+7. return 200 when GET orders
  e: 3 min

-7. find orders
+8. find orders
  e: 5 min

-8. return a list of order json when GET orders
+9. return a list of order json when GET orders
  e: 10 min